-Δ D D LI C Δ N т ٠. $\mathbf{u}$ 17

-(Position of School Coordinator)
+AΡ P LI CA N T • МΓ г LI \sim u٧

 Please give this check list to the School Coordinator who will be submitting this application form.

-Please OL COUNSELLOR/TEACHER: use the following checklist to determine that this application form is complete.
-Affix this page to the factorized the factorized that the completed application form before submitting it.
-THIS CHECKLIST with the School Authority Signature Application Form (copy of the online application form) Typed, one-page personal letter of application Confidential Letter of Recommendation (in sealed envelope) Additional evidence as required per Focus Area • cumentation IN ADDITION to the above (an additional letter of support or recommendation, for e) will not be accepted and may disqualify your application. e student is applying in the following Focus Areas, please indicate that the required evidence ted is ready to be sent to the adjudicator on request.
-Creative Writing Film and Video Music Composition Photography (both Reality and Altered) Second Languages Theatre Production evidence is not specifically required, portfolios, DVDs, PowerPoint presentations, trophies and awards pport the presentation/performance may be displayed on the night of the adjudication.
-There is, er, no guarantee that adjudicators will ask to see this evidence during the presentation.
-The aff ixed Documents/Evidence are submitted to support the application of (student name) BC Ministry PEN: I, Name:, certify that, to the best of my knowledge, the information n this application is correct and complete and that the applicant is in a position to graduate at d of this school year.
+SCHOOL COUNSELLOR/TEACHER:

+Please use the following checklist to determine that this application form is complete.
+Affix this page to the front of the completed application package before submitting it.

+THIS CHECKLIST with the School Authority Signature Application Form pages 14, 15 and 16 Typed, one-page personal letter of application to be sent to adjudicator Confidential Letter of Recommendation (in sealed envelope) sent with application.
+Portfolio or Additional evidence as required per Focus Area to be sent to adjudicator

+Any documentation IN ADDITION to the above (an additional letter of support or recommendation, for example) will not be accepted and may disqualify your application.

+(stud ent name) BC Ministry PEN:

+School Name:

+, certify that, to the best of my knowledge, the information omplete and that the applicant is in a position to graduate at